 Is the project fully funded?

 The funding already committed by the Victorian State Government is insufficient to fund the full scope of the concept plans as described.
-Council is seeking additional funding from both the State and Federal Government to deliver the full scope of the concept plan.
+Should Council be granted the additional funding that has been applied for then the project will be fully funded.